Al Dente Diva

 I love making this easy appetizer for parties and holidays.
 Everyone just devours them.

-The best part about this recipe is that although they look like they’re complicated to make, they’re actually not hard at all.
+The best part about this recipe is that although they look like impressive, they’re actually not hard to make at all.

 This appetizer recipe couldn’t be easier to put together.